 The rights attached to any Sub-Fund or Class within a Sub-Fund may, whether or not the Fund is being wound up, be varied or abrogated with the consent in writing of the holders of three-fourths of the issued shares of that Sub-Fund or Class, or with the sanction of a special resolution passed at a separate general meeting of the holders of the Shares of the Sub-Fund or Class.
-The provisions of the Articles of Association relating to general meetings shall apply to every such separate general meeting of a Sub-Fund or a Class except that the necessary quorum at any such meeting other than an adjourned meeting shall be all the Shareholders who hold Shares of the relevant Sub-Fund or Class in question whichever is the lesser and, at an adjourned meeting, one person holding Shares of the Sub-Fund or Class in question or his proxy.
+The provisions of the Articles of Association relating to general meetings shall apply to every such separate general meeting of a Sub-Fund or a Class except that the necessary quorum at any such meeting other than an adjourned meeting shall be all the Shareholders who hold Shares of the relevant Sub-Fund or Class present at the meeting in person or by proxy or two persons holding or representing by proxy Shares of the Sub-Fund or Class in question whichever is the lesser and, at an adjourned meeting, one person holding Shares of the Sub-Fund or Class in question or his proxy.
 Any holder of Shares of the Sub-Fund or Class in question present in person or by proxy may demand a poll.